dlhaar/NYC-SAT/README.md

-# Examining NYC SAT scores
+# Examining NYC's SAT scores
 Data cleaning and analysis of SAT scores from NYC's public schools

 This analysis considers race, ethnicity and educational factors such as AP classes and Advanced Regents diplomas.